RP6502-VGA

 #define COLOR_ALPHA_MASK (1u<<5)

-Palette information is an array.
-8bpp, 4bpp, and 1bpp modes use a palette.
-16 bit per pixel modes don’t use indexed color and will ignore the palette.
+A palette is just an array.
+The 8bpp, 4bpp, and 1bpp modes use one; 16-bit-per-pixel modes aren’t indexed and ignore the palette entirely.
 Palettes must be 16-bit aligned.

 struct {